CarbonLDP/carbonldp-js-sdk/doc/README.md

 getSetting( name:string ):string
 ```

-Returns the value of the setting looked for.
+Returns the value of the setting sought for.
 Returns `null` if no setting with the name specified exists.

 *Parameters*